 This data recovery program supports file systems for ExFAT and FAT (FAT16/FAT32).
 It also works with USB flash drives, memory cards (SD, Micro SD, CF), and other regularly used storage media.

 - Support for a wide range of storage devices

 Supported OS: Windows, Mac, and Linux

-R-Studio is mainly aimed at experts who already have a working knowledge of data recovery techniques.
-Data files and partition design techniques are supported and damaged, or deleted partitions are handled.
+R-Studio is mainly aimed at experts with a working knowledge of data recovery techniques.
+Data files and partition design techniques are supported, and damaged or deleted partitions are handled.

 R-Studio allows users to start numerous data recovery tasks simultaneously in different tabs rather than leading them through the procedure step-by-step.